Brown speckled eel

-The brown speckled eel or Steindachner's moray eel, Gymnothorax steindachneri, is a moray eel found in coral reefs in the eastern central Pacific Ocean, around Hawaii.
-It was first named by Jordan and Evermann in 1903.
-It is rarely seen in the wild due to its aggressive nature.
-It will lie waiting for a passing animal, and then ambush it.
+Gymnothorax steindachneri, the brown speckled eel, Steindachner's moray eel, or puhi in Hawaiian, is a moray eel found in coral reefs in the eastern central Pacific Ocean, around Hawaii.
+It was scientifically described by David Starr Jordan and Barton Warren Evermann in 1903.
+This species is endemic to the Hawaiian Islands and is rare in shallow reefs around the main Hawaiian Islands but are commonly found in the Northwest Hawaiian Islands only ranging as far as south of Oʻahu.